Examination is open to patent information professionals globally who meet the requirements for enrolment for the examination. (see FAQs below).

 The QPIP title does not give a license to practice, i.e. it will not be required in order to work as a patent information professional, but it indicates a competence level and ensures (future) employers that the QPIP is an all-round professional, being able to do any kind of patent related search and analysis.

 A QPIP registration renewal fee will be due at the beginning of each calendar year to cover that calendar year.
 ISBQPIP is a not-for-profit organization, that will publish a financial report every year.
 As a not-for-profit organisation, the renewal fee will be set to ensure that all running costs are covered without a significant surplus accruing.
-For 2021 the annual renewal fee is set on EURO 100.
-For candidates who successfully pass the exam in February 2021, the examination fee includes the QPIP registration fee for 2021.
+Currently, the annual renewal fee is set on EURO 100 including Dutch tax (which applies to personal services according to Dutch tax law).
+For candidates who successfully pass the exam, the examination fee includes the QPIP registration fee for the calendar year of the exam.

 See Privacy Notice (link at the bottom of each page in the black area)